AxlLind/AdventOfCode2021/Output.md

 # Output
 This file contains the output of all solutions.
 All of them are timed.
 The timing is just wall clock time so things like other processes running can affect it.

-All solutions finish in under `150ms` on my machine.
-The total running time of all 50 stars is under `500ms`, which I'm very happy with.
+All solutions finish in under `100ms` on my machine and the total running time of all 50 stars is under `500ms`!

 ## Day 1
 ```